bcomnes/top-bun/README.md

   - Don't facilitate client side routing.
 The browser supports routing by default.s
   - Accept the nature of the medium.
 Browsers browse html documents.
 Don't facilitate shared state between pages.
 - Library agnostic.
 Strings are the interchange format.
+- Pages are shallow apps.
+New page, new blank canvas.
 - Just a program. `js` pages and layouts are just JavaScript programs.
 This provides an escape hatch to do anything.
 Use any template language want, but probably just use tagged template literals.
 - Steps remain orthogonal.
 Static file copying, css and js bundling, are mere optimizations on top of the `src` folder.
 The `src` folder should essentially run in the browser.
 Each step in a `top-bun` build should work independent of the others.
 This allows for maximal parallelism when building.
 - Standardized entrypoints.
 Every page in a `top-bun` site has a natural and obvious entrypoint.
 There is no magic redirection to learn about.
 - Pages build into `index.html` files inside of named directories.
 This allows for naturally colocated assets next to the page, pretty URLs and full support for relative URLs.
+- No parallel directory structures.
+You should never be forced to have two directories with identical layouts to put files next to each other.
+Everything should be colocatable.
 - Markdown entrypoints are named README.md.
 This allows for the `src` folder to be fully navigable in GitHub and other git repo hosting providing a natural hosted CMS UI.
-- Real Node.js ESM from the start.
+- Real TC39 ESM from the start.
 - Garbage in, garbage out.
 Don't over-correct bad input.
-- Vanilla file types.
-Real file types.
-No weird syntax.
-Correct file extensions.
+- Conventions + standards.
+Vanilla file types.
+No new file extensions.
+No weird syntax to learn.
 Language tools should just work because you aren't doing anything weird or out of band.
+- Encourage directly runnable source files.
+Direct run is an incredible, undervalued feature more people should learn to use.
+- Support typescript, via ts-in-js and type stripping features when available.
+- Embrace the now.
+Limit support to pretend you are working in the future (technology predictions nearly always are wrong!)

 ## FAQ